Stock Shoujo Bullying Tactics

 - Frequently featured in Mohiro Kitoh mangas:

-- This happens to Nitori from Hourou Musuko, mostly in the elementary chapters.
-She's teased by boys for being too feminine, a kid makes a rumor she's dating her best friend, and at one point some boys try to check what genitals she has.
-She does fine until she comes to school in a girls uniform in mid-middle school.
+- This happens to the transsexual Nitori from Wandering Son, mostly in the elementary chapters.
+She's teased by boys for being too feminine, a boy makes a rumor she's dating her best friend, and at one point some boys try to check what genitals she has.
+She does mostly fine until she comes to school in a girls uniform in mid-middle school and gets ostracised.

 - Marika from Bokura no Hentai suffers similar ordeals.
-She has no friends throughout elementary, save for her friend she's known since preschool, and suffers from homophobic name calling.
+She has no friends throughout elementary, save for her friend she's known since preschool, and suffered from homophobic name calling.
+By middle school the bullying had ended though.

-- In Hetalia's High School AU Gakuen Hetalia, New Transfer Student Seychelles is laughed at by the rest of her class when she introduces herself to them.
+- In Axis Powers Hetalias High School A.U.
+Gakuen Hetalia, New Transfer Student Seychelles is laughed at by the rest of her class when she introduces herself to them.
 One of her classmates is even taken to the infirmary due to laughing too much.
 Not to mention she's pushed around by Student Council President England and his Number Two France.
 She doesn't let that get to her.

 Manga - Shoujo